Pyt-logo

 3. Do some kite surfing at Kalpitiya.

-4. Buy some tea at Nuwara eliya tea estates.
+4. Buy some tea at Nuwara Eliya tea estates.

-5. Explore the marine life snorkelling.
+5. Explore the marine life by snorkelling.

 Top 5 places to visit in Sri Lanka in July